AdobeDocs/marketo.en/help/marketo/getting-started/implementing-a-new-marketo-engage-instance/document-your-setup.md

 <tbody>
   <tr>
     <td>Users</td>
     <td><li>Document the <a href="https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/administration/marketo-with-adobe-identity/add-or-remove-a-user#add-a-user" target="_blank">current users</a> in your instance for safety reasons.
-The following details should be included at a minimum (and are all visible by going to Adobe Admin Console > Users):</li>
+The following details should be included at a minimum (and are all visible by going to Admin > Users & Roles):</li>
     <ul>
     <li>Name</li>
     <li>Email</li>